smrekaaa/SemiSupervisedClassifier/README.md

 * [Meal demand forecasting](https://www.kaggle.com/sureshmecad/meal-demand-forecasting)

 #### Disclaimer
-_The goal of the project is to create sci-kit learn compatible classifier enabling semi-supervised learning._
+_The goal of the project is to create sci-kit learn compatible classifier enabling semi-supervised learning.
+And with it to simplify the procces of labeling data._